istio/istio.io/content/about/notes/1.0/index.md

 ## Security

 - **Authorization**.
 We've reimplemented our [authorization functionality](/docs/concepts/security/#authorization).
-Simple RPC-level authorization policies can now be implemented without the need for Mixer and Mixer adapters.
+RPC-level authorization policies can now be implemented without the need for Mixer and Mixer adapters.

 - **Improved Mutual TLS Authentication Control**.
 It's now easier to [control mutual TLS authentication](/docs/concepts/security/#authentication) between services.
 We provide 'PERMISSIVE' mode so that you can
 [incrementally turn on mutual TLS](/docs/tasks/security/mtls-migration/) for your services.